targetteal/o2-pt/rule-book.md

 Anyone in the _Circle_ can ask for the _Facilitator_ to jump to the _Select Mode_ and perform an election for one of the three elected _Roles_.
 If that is the case, this should be done immediately.

-The process of electing the three structural _Roles_ must be done only inside a _Circle Meeting_.
+The process of electing the three _Core Roles_ must be done only inside a _Circle Meeting_.

 The _Facilitator_ must facilitate an election process, considering the following rules: